 How do I know if I have an ethical concern?
 What are the red flags?

-It is always recommended that you speak directly to your colleague.
+It is always recommended that you speak directly to your colleague as per a rule within the VCB Code of Ethics.
 However, this is based on your professional relationship with the individual.
-If it is someone you feel comfortable talking to and have a good working relationship with, then, by all means, attempt to address it with them first by showing them the rule within the VCB Code of Ethics you feel they may have violated.
+If it is someone you feel comfortable talking to and have a good working relationship with, then attempt to address it with them first by showing them the rule within the VCB Code of Ethics you feel they may have violated.
 This will give them the benefit of addressing your concerns.
 If there continues to be no change, then follow your agency's organizational hierarchy protocol for additional direction.

 What, how, and when should I take my concern to a supervisor?